 What about small ethnicity percentages for populations that are surprising to you?
 Just take those with a grain of salt if they look unfamiliar.
 These are estimates, not irrefutable truths.

 Which is the best DNA test to identify your origins?
 Most DNA testing companies identify many western European origins fairly well.
-Here are some other populations we’ve written about:
+We’ve also written about the best DNA tests for other populations:

 Unexpected relationships